filecoin-project/specs/networking.md

 ### Establishing connections

-When a filecoin node connects to the network, it may connect to multiple nodes at once.
+When a Filecoin node connects to the network, it may connect to multiple nodes at once.
 When a new node connects, it must be greeted with the `HelloMessage` through the hello-handshake protocol first.
 Only after that message has been sent can other streams be opened.
 If a node receives a `HelloMessage` with a GenesisBlock it doesn't support, it must immediately close the entire connection to that peer.

 If the node learns through that handshake about newer blocks it should use that new information to sync up their chain.